How to Find a Product Manager Job

 LinkedIn, Glassdoor, AngelList, Hired, Indeed, and Monster are all great job search sites that will enable you to get started with testing your hypothesis.
 Pick one and conduct a search that aligns with your hypothesis.
 For example, I might type in something like “fintech product manager” to confirm or disprove my hypothesis that I provide unique value in fintech.

 As you look, start deciding which specific organizations you want to target.
 Try not to target any more than 10 organizations at once.
+It's important to find companies in growing industries when you have a strong learning trajectory such as the work order software or screenwriting software industry.

 You’ll fall into the trap of thinking like a candidate because you’ll be focused on playing a numbers game, rather than focusing on how to prove that you’re going to provide value for a specific organization that you're interested in.